jacobwtyler/ProxmoxVE/.github/CONTRIBUTOR_GUIDE/ct/AppName.md

 }
 ```
 ### 3.4 **Verbosity**
-- Use the appropiate flag (**-q** in the examples) for a command to suppres its output.
+- Use the appropriate flag (**-q** in the examples) for a command to suppress its output.
 Example:
 ```bash
 wget -q
 unzip -q
 ```
-- If a command dose not come with such a functionality use `&>/dev/null` to suppress its output.
+- If a command does not come with this functionality use `&>/dev/null` to suppress it's output.

 Example:
 ```bash